 Edison served in the Army as a warrant officer and was honorably discharged on January 23, 1946.
 From March 10, 1945, until August 8, 1945, he served overseas in World War II.1

-Edison’s younger brother Stanley registered for the draft, but I did not find any record of military service.
+Edison’s younger brother Stanley registered for the draft, but was not called for military service.
 He was nineteen at the time and not employed.
 He does appear in the 1942 University of Pittsburgh yearbook as a member of the photography staff of that publication, so he must have been a student when he registered for the draft.
-According to my cousin Robin, Stanley had very poor eyesight, yet somehow managed to become a professional photographer.
+According to my cousin Robin, Stanley had very poor eyesight, yet somehow managed to become a photographer.

 On November 25, 1955, Edna Goldsmith married Arnold Feuerlicht.

-Arnold was born in Sharon, Pennsylvania, on December 13, 1919,3 to Herman and Gussie Feuerlicht.
-His father, a Hungarian-born immigrant, was a baker.
+Arnold was born in Sharon, Pennsylvania, on December 13, 1919,3 to Herman Feuerlicht and Guzella Baum.
+His father, a Romanian-born immigrant, was a baker.
+His mother was born in Austria-Hungary.
 In 1940, the family was living in Erie, Pennsylvania, and Arnold was working as a clerk in a shoe store.4

-Arnold is listed in the 1955 Pittsburgh directory as an accountant.5 He and Edna had two children.
-They would at some point move to Beverly Hills, California, where Arnold continued to work as an accountant.6
+Arnold is listed in the 1955 Pittsburgh directory as an accountant.5 He and Edna thereafter purchased a new house in Wilkins Township, Pennsylvania, and had two children.
+After driving cross country on vacation and seeing Los Angeles, they moved In 1968, first living with Florence, and later purchasing a home in 1971, in Beverly Hills, California.
+Arnold continued to work as an accountant.
+6

 Four years after her daughter’s wedding, Ella Rosenberg Goldsmith died in Pittsburgh on November 21, 1959 at age 72.7 Her husband Walter survived her for twelve years; he died when he was 89 in August 1971.8